advancedroboticsaws/angel/README.md

 		```
 		/mcu_control/mega_base_ultrasonic_angelbot/lib
 		```
-	   Copy all contents inside and paste them to `/%document%/arduino/libraries` folder on your PC.
+	   Copy all the contents inside and paste them to `/%document%/arduino/libraries` folder on your PC.
 	3. Make sure the following code is on line 31 or 32 in wiring.c.

 		 ```